AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/task-finances-in-details.md

    Click the **Edit** icon ![](assets/edit-icon.png) in the upper-right corner of the Details section, then click&nbsp;**Finance**.

 1. Edit any field that is available for editing, by single-clicking the field or click **+Add** to add information to an empty field.
-1. Review or edit the following information in the **Finance** area:
+1. Review or edit the following information  in the **Finance** area :

    <table cellspacing="0">
     <col>